ngpeijiun/ngpeijiun.github.io/school/sec/math/m-04-percentages.md

 # Percentages

-*Feb 10, 2022*
+*Jan 14, 2024*

 ## Percentages

-1. A percentage is a fraction with the denominator $100$.
+1. A percentage is a fraction with $100$ as the denominator.

     $$
     x\%=\frac{x}{100}